imagineLife/big-site/content/k8s/in-depth/authn.md

 ---
-title: An Overview of Security in K8s
+title: Working with Users, Clusters, and Contexts For Authentication
 parentDir: k8s/in-depth
-slug: k8s/in-depth/auth
+slug: k8s/in-depth/authentication
 author: Jake Laursen
-excerpt: Different User Types and Different Authorization require different auth configurations
+excerpt: Users Can Gain Access to Clusters Through Kubeconfig Files and Contexts
-tags: Kubernetes, K8s, authentication, authorization
+tags: Kubernetes, K8s, authentication, users, clusters, certs,
 order: 25
 ---

 # Security In K8s
 Access to hosts should only be used with ssh keys: no un+pw.